danbev/learning-openssl/notes/refcount-issue.md

     frame #10: 0x00007ffff76ad4e2 libpthread.so.0`start_thread + 226
     frame #11: 0x00007ffff75dc6c3 libc.so.6`__GI___clone + 67
 ```
-The issue here is that there is a race condition and we need to use the mutex
-lock in ECDHBitsTraits::DeriveBits.

 If we step back and look at the test in question it looks like this:
 (test/parallel/test-webcrypto-derivebits.js)